IPL Dry Eye Treatment FAQ

 - Pregnant patients

-- Skin photo type VI (very dark or black skin)
+- Skin photo type V (very dark skin)

 - Keloid scarring under the eyelids